HCPSS/school-messenger-help/_posts/2014-02-17-customizing-recipients.markdown

 ![add new list](/school-messenger-help/images/add-new-lists.png)

-Keep the targetted recipients set to the default "both", which adds both of their emergency contacts.
+Keep the targeted recipients set to the default "both", which adds both of their emergency contacts.

 ![target](/school-messenger-help/images/csv/target-recipients.png)